MalekMansour/Timeout-Bot/README.md

 Cooldown checks are very lightweight — safe for large servers.

 All messages sent by the bot auto-delete after 5 seconds (spam-free).

+📜 License

+MIT License — free to use, modify, and share.